eburdon/erikaburdonAPP/README.md

 ## Contributing Code

-This is a both a personal project and page, but if you're wanting to contribute, here's the steps:
+This is a personal portfolio space, but if you're wanting to contribute or try something new, here are the steps:

 * Contributions are made by forking the development branch and making pull requests